SouradeepBera/Sip4J/README.md

 ### What it does?

-**javasip** was developed for replacing JsSip in Java, using SIP+SDP for signalling and RTP+Websocket for media transfer.\
+**Sip4J** was developed for replacing JsSip in Java, using SIP+SDP for signalling and RTP+Websocket for media transfer.\
-Although **javasip** was specifically designed for the Sprinklr usecase, it can very easily be modified and extended to create a high-level sip library for Java.
+Although **Sip4J** was specifically designed for the Sprinklr usecase, it can very easily be modified and extended to create a high-level sip library for Java.

 ---